 Get the word out about your job

-Next, do a bit of detective work to find out how applicants find jobs in your area.
-Many small business owners post their job online, and that’s certainly a great place to start.
-But don’t stop there.
-A little bit of creativity can go a long way toward finding the perfect applicant.
+Look up how applicants find jobs in your area.
+Many small business owners post their jobs online, which is a great place to start.
+Creativity can go a long way toward finding the perfect applicant.
 Call the local colleges and technical schools to post your job at their career centers.
 Put job flyers where people in the ideal demographic tend to congregate.

 Finally, don’t forget the old-fashioned way: word-of-mouth.
 Send the job description around to friends and family members to see if they know any qualified applicants.
-(Be careful, though: hiring someone you know personally has its own set of drawbacks.)
+(Disclaimer: Hiring someone you know personally can have its drawbacks.)

 2. Choose and interview your top applicants